peterhinch/micropython-micropower/README.md

 ## Standby mode

 To achieve minimum power the code must be designed so that the Pyboard spends the majority of its time in standby mode.
-In this mode the current drawn by the MPU drops to some 4uA.
-The Pyboard draws about 30uA largely owing to the onboard LDO voltage regulator which cannot (without surgery) be disabled.
+In this mode the current drawn by the Pyboard drops to some 6uA.
 Note that on recovery from standby the code will be loaded and run from the start: program state is not retained.
 Limited state information can be retained in the RTC backup registers: in the example below one is used to detect whether the program has run because of an initial power up or in response to an RTC interrupt.
 A typical application will use code along these lines: